CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 - messageId
     - From the bundle.identifier value and system.
 If ingested as HL7 this comes from MSH-10

-### ReportNotRoutedEvent
-This event is emitted during the route step _after_ running any receiver specific filtering.
-Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`.

-- reportId
-    - The ID assigned to the report created in the running function
-- parentReportId
-    - The report ID that was submitted to running function
-- submittedId
-    - The report ID that was created in the receive step when sender uploaded the report
-- topic
-    - The Topic of the report
-- sender
-    - The full sender name
-- observations
-    - A list of observations each containing a list of its mapped conditions
-- bundleSize
-    - Length of the bundle JSON string
-- messageId
-    - From the bundle.identifier value and system.
-If ingested as HL7 this comes from MSH-10

 ## How to query for events